tooledesign/Safer-Streets-Priority-Finder/README.md

 Update all variables in that file.
 Here's a breakdown of what each variable refers to:

-1. **SSPF_EMAIL_PASSWORD** - password to an email account that sends a notification to users that a model has started or finished.
+1. **SSPF_EMAIL_PASSWORD** - password to an email account that sends a notification to users that a model has started or finished
 2. **SSPF_EMAIL_ADDRESS** - email address to send notification
 3. **SSPF_AMAZON_HOST_ADDRESS***  - host address to PostgreSQL Relational Database
 4. **SSPF_AMAZON_PASSWORD** - password to PostgreSQL Relational Database